russellallen/self/docs/handbook/morphic.rst

 Note that when moving a slot between an object and its parent there is an interval during which the slot is not in either object.
 If a message matching the slot name is sent to the object during this interval, the object's response is be determined by a slot inherited from a parent higher in the inheritance chain, if any.
 If it is important to avoid this transient state, one can move the each slot by first copying it from the prototype into the parent and then remove it from the prototype.
 A slot is removed simply by moving it and dropping it onto the trash can morph (or by dropping it on the background and then dismissing it).

 ..  figure:: images/Figure6.*
-    :height: 198 px
-    :width: 421 px
-    :align: left

-    Figure 6: Using slot-dragging to move a slot into the new traits object.
+    Using slot-dragging to move a slot into the new traits object.
 Using direct manipulation to move and copy slots makes programming feel like manipulating concrete objects.
 This narrows the gap between composition of graphical objects (building and modifying composite morphs) and programming.

 Now, changing the traits object changes the behavior of all instances.
 For example, the draw method in the traits can be changed to draw an unfilled oval.
 To demonstrate the power of shared behavior, first make several copies of the protypical oval using the "Duplicate" command on its right-mouse menu.
 Then modify the baseDrawOn: method in the shared traits as follows (note the change from "fillArcWithin:" to just "arcWithin:"):